Tapiola Hold'emA community card poker variant for 2 - 9 players.

 - The game ends either after a predefined number of pots, or after reaching the point limit.

-Here is a simple high-lowish point system called straight-up-or-die.
-It's played until 15 points is reached.
+Here is a simple high-lowish point system called Straight-Up-or-Die.
+(Play until 15 points is reached.)

-- OR-DIE: If no one gets a straight or higher (a straight-up)
+- OR-DIE: If no one gets a straight or higher (a straight-up), the worst hand gets 5p. and the 2nd worst 2p. (while others get nothing).

 LOWBALL VARIATION (6 hand cards)